Rayyan-Oumlil/CustoFlow/README.md

 │     └─ Comprehensive test suite with 17+ test cases and       │
 │        automated scoring                                        │
 │                                                                 │
-│  ✅ A2A Protocol                                                 │
+│  ✅ Agent Detection & Attribution                               │
-│     └─ Architecture ready for remote agent deployment          │
-│                                                                 │
+│     └─ Automatic detection of which agent handled each        │ │        response, displayed in UI and stored in feedback        │ │                                                                 │
 │  ✅ Agent Deployment                                             │
 │     └─ FastAPI production server with health checks,           │